aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

-We are evaluating the `AwsArn` container
+We are checking the `AwsArn` container
 to see if it is correct.
 We can read `ValidAwsArn?` as:
 The arnLiteral MUST be the string "arn";